ishan-k-joshi/ishan-k-joshi.github.io/README.md

 ## Summary
-I am interested in pure math.
+Hello, I am Ishan Joshi.
+This site contains links to all my math research.

 ## Research Papers
 1. [On Some Continued Fractions and Divergent Series Arising From Integral Families